Meridian Township Fire Department to address comments made by one of its members

 Meridian Township, Mich.
-(WLNS) — The Meridian Township Fire Department is holding a press conference today to address comments made on social media by one of the fire department’s members.
+(WLNS) — The Meridian Township Fire Department held a press conference today to address comments made on social media by one of the fire department’s members.

 The comment read “bldm,” which is the fire department members’ adaptation of “BLM,” also known as Black Lives Matter.
 With an added letter “d” for “don’t,” the fire department member said on Facebook “they don’t.”